5 Helpful / 2 Not

 told them to play through.

 Other Thoughts: The shot variety of this course along with some pretty interesting pin placements is what stood out for me.
-This is not as wooded as Moccasin Bend, but both courses are very challenging and
+This is not as fun as Moccasin Bend, but both courses are challenging too play.

 6 of 7 people found this review helpful.